giniedp/glib/apps/web/src/examples/fx/materials/map-normal/Readme.md

-# Bump map
+## Normal Mapping

-The example shows how to enable normal mapping
+How to create a program for normal mapped material